Cozy Peach Kitchen

 Recipe features

 • Texture and flavor: Soft, moist, and fudgy brownies with a deep dark chocolate flavor.
-These are the ultimate dark chocolate dessert with a gooey, fudgy center.
+This is the ultimate dark chocolate dessert with a gooey, fudgy center.
+These brownies are NOT cakey or dry!

 Labeled ingredients used to make brownies.

 • Powdered sugar contains corn starch which helps thicken the brownies and makes them more like box mix.
-If you don't have powdered sugar on hand you can actually make your own using granulated sugar, corn starch and a blender.
+If you don't have powdered sugar on hand you can actually make your own using granulated sugar, cornstarch, and a blender.

 Before you begin: Start by preheating the oven to 325 degrees F. Lightly oil an 8x8 baking dish with non-stick spray or line it with parchment paper.